What is Metadata?

-SEO fields in Drupal are below the WYSIWYG editor and it is the job of a Content Manager to populate these fields so that our www.ala.org content has maximum web presence.
+SEO fields in Drupal are below the WYSIWYG editor and are now required on most ALA content types.
+It is the job of a Content Manager to populate these fields so that our www.ala.org content has maximum web presence.
 Along with improving our ranking within Search Engine results, SEO fields are also used within the overall design of our website.
-It is a best practice to always add values to these fields for every page you either edit or create within Collage because that data will be collected by search engines spiders quicker than those same spiders can index your actual page content.
+It is a best practice to always add values to these fields for every page you either edit or create because that data will be collected by search engines spiders quicker than those same spiders can index your actual page content.

 These three SEO fields are stored in a page's metadata and are called:

 - SEO Description: A summary of what is being discussed on the page.
 This is the description that users see in their hit lists when your page comes up in search results.

 - SEO Keywords: Key words about the primary ideas expressed on the page.

 - SEO Title: This is the most important of all the SEO fields, not only does it aid in search engine optimization but it is used throughout the site design of www.ala.org.
 Read below

 Metadata fields are associated with a variety of content types in Drupal.
 Simply scroll down while you are editing a content type and the fields will be available: